rtmigo/vien_py/README.md

 (myProject)user@host$ _
 ```
-So can can clearly see, which virtualenv you're using.
+So can can see, which virtualenv you're using.

-If you customized your PS1, it may not work as expected.
+If you customized your `PS1`, it may not work as expected.

 ```bash
 custom:prompt> cd /abc/myProject